interactiveimmersivehq/Introduction-to-touchdesigner/GLSL/12-6-Importing-Shadertoy.md

 We'll need to convert these values from 0 - 1 values to the full resolution.<br>
 Add a `Math` CHOP after `select1` and set the `Multiply` parameter to `1280`. <br>
 Add a `Math` CHOP after `select2` and set the `Multiply` parameter to `720`.
-Now, create a `Merge` CHOP and connect 'math1' and 'math2' to it.
-As always, add a 'Null' CHOP after that.
+Now, create a `Merge` CHOP and connect `math1` and `math2` to it.
+As always, add a `Null` CHOP after that.
 So far, it should look like this:
 <p15.jpeg>